Released: 19th November 2001

 Dannii Minogue was no stranger to success (or, should that be $uce$$?), but there had always been a degree of inconsistency to any momentum built during previous album campaigns.
 In 2001 though, she meant business, and Who Do You Love Now?
 (Stringer) put her intentions beyond any doubt.

 Although this single was belatedly tagged onto the start of the Neon Nights campaign, back in 2001, it was very much a standalone release that started life for Riva as an instrumental dance track called Stringer.
 Thanks to the earlier success of songs like Toca’s Miracle, as soon as it started to pick up a significant amount of club airplay, attention turned to releasing Stringer commercially.
-Sure enough, it was licensed to London Records and adapted into a vocal version helmed by Dannii Minogue with a new title of Who Do You Love Now?
+Sure enough, it was licensed to London Records and adapted into a vocal version helmed by Dannii Minogue (at the behest of Pete Tong) with a new title of Who Do You Love Now?
 (Stringer).
 Despite the track’s origins, it wasn’t exactly a drastic reinvention.
-If anything, it was a timely evolution on Dannii’s previous album Girl, which had firmly planted the singer within dance-pop territory.
+If anything, it was a timely evolution on her previous album Girl, which had firmly planted Dannii Minogue within dance-pop territory.
 The immediate shift in sound was from trance into a slightly harder, darker sound.
-London Records was the perfect home for a song like this, because whether intentionally or not, several of their artists were dabbling in atmospheric electro-pop in the early ‘00s.

-Despite that, Who Do You Love Now?
-(Stringer) was incredibly distinctive.
-At the time, even if the back-story to the song felt familiar, the end result did not.
+Who Do You Love Now?
+(Stringer) is incredibly distinctive.
+At the time, even if the back story to the song felt familiar, the end result did not.
 The track has more in common with the latter half of the ‘00s than the earlier part when it was released; this is moody – almost oppressive – sounding pop music.
-It’s deliciously dark, to the extent that we’re not even sure we properly acknowledged at the time.
+It’s deliciously dark, to an extent that wasn’t even properly acknowledged at the time.
 The Stringer instrumental is the very definition of light and shade.
-It switches from an almost-uncomfortably intense throbbing, electro banger during the verses to a breezy rush of fuzzy euphoria once the chorus hits.
+It switches from an almost uncomfortably intense throbbing electro-banger during the verses to a breezy rush of fuzzy euphoria in the chorus.
 It’s an utterly fascinating composition to provide the backdrop to a Dannii Minogue comeback single.

-In that respect, it’s important to note that this doesn’t sound like a quality instrumental that just had a vocal track slapped over it.
-Dannii Minogue’s performance, on the whole, feels like one that understands the appeal – and complexity – of Stringer and thus seeks to complement it, rather than distract from it.
-There’s a lovely – almost ethereal – silky quality to her lower register during the verses.
-The pre-choruses are also nicely filtered so that the vocals and the instrumental track almost become one and the same.
-The distorted, layered repetition of: “Who do you love?” also works incredibly well as a moment where Who Do You Love?
+In that respect, it’s important to note that this doesn’t sound like an instrumental that just had a vocal track slapped over it.
+Dannii Minogue’s performance, on the whole, feels like one that understands the appeal – and complexity – of Stringer and thus seeks to complement it rather than distract from it.
+There’s an almost ethereal, silky quality to her lower register during the verses.
+The pre-choruses are also filtered so that the vocals and the instrumental track almost become one and the same.
+The distorted, layered repetition of: “Who do you love?” also creates a moment where Who Do You Love?
 (Stringer) feels utterly transcendent.

 The music video for Who Do You Love Now?
 (Stringer) is a curious beast.
-We’re under no illusions that considering to the background to the single and the fact that Dannii Minogue was on the comeback trail, the budget probably wasn’t huge.
-However, truly, this is a life lesson that it’s not about the size of your budget; it’s what you do with it.
-In that sense, what could have been – and indeed appears at times to be – a generic dance video, is rather inventive.
-Probably our favourite WTF moment of the video is the blink-and-you-miss-it sapphic tease; using a sequence of jump cuts, Dannii Minogue finds herself dancing (for no logical reason whatsoever) opposite herself.
-After the pair exchange seductive looks (you know the look), they reach out to each other and lean in for a kiss.
-The actual moment itself is largely obscured by a convenient flash of white light, which is probably wise because, well, why did that even happen?
-Who was getting off on Dannii Minogue snogging herself?
-It’s a rather bizarre diversion from what is otherwise a functional music video; we like the shots of Dannii Minogue dancing in front of a huge projection of her face.
-Indeed, the whole concept and black/purple colour-scheme are very in-keeping with commercial dance compilations from the ‘00s.
-The video takes another blind turn out of nowhere right at the end, where we now find Dannii dressed in white, nonchalantly looking stunning while lounging inside a gigantic flower-cloud…thing.
-Why?
-Who knows.
-It’s a sentiment that could probably be applied to the majority of the video.
-And if we’d learnt nothing else by that point, it is that pop music doesn’t always have to make sense.
+Considering the background of the single and the fact that Dannii Minogue was on the comeback trail, the budget probably wasn’t huge.
+Yet, what could have been – and indeed appears at times to be – a generic dance video is rather inventive.
+There are some bizarre moments, including a blink-and-you-miss-it sapphic tease where, across a sequence of jump cuts, Dannii Minogue dances opposite herself.
+Then, after the pair exchange seductive looks, they reach out to each other and lean in for a kiss.
+It’s obscured by a convenient flash of white light, so there’s never a need to process Dannii Minogue kissing herself.
+All the same, it’s an odd thing to even play as a suggestive tease.
+Other shots are thankfully less troubling, like those of her dancing in front of a huge projection of her face.
+Indeed, the whole concept and black/purple colour scheme are consistent with commercial dance compilations from the ‘00s.
+The video takes one final unexpected turn at the end, where Dannii Minogue is now dressed in white and lounging inside a gigantic flower-cloud hybrid.
+There’s no real reason, which is a sentiment that could probably be applied to the majority of the video.

 In hindsight, Who Do You Love Now?
-(Stringer) was far more forward-thinking than we realised at the time, and in that respect, it has aged incredibly well.
-Indeed, it probably makes far more sense now than it did at the time.
+(Stringer) was deceptively forward-thinking.
+The track has aged incredibly well and, indeed, probably makes far more sense now than it did at the time.